Towards a Neural Lambda Calculus: Neurosymbolic AI Applied to the Foundations of Functional Programming: The Lambda Calculus: A Summary

 \subsection{Encodings and Computations}

-Lambda terms can be used to represent abstract ideas, such as numbers, lists, boolean formulas, structures, trees, etc. The notion of encoding is well-known in Computer Science, for example, our modern computers operate on binary code, which we use to build abstract ideas from.
-In Lambda Calculus, the idea is the same.
-We can use the structure of function abstractions and applications to encode representations for numbers, booleans, strings, etc. The most famous encoding is Church Encoding.
-Some of these encodings can be found in the work of \cite{Machado2013}.
+The notion of encoding is well-known in Computer Science; for example, our modern computers operate on binary code, on top of which we build abstract ideas.
+In Lambda calculus, the idea is the same.
+We can use the structure of function abstractions and applications to encode representations for numbers, booleans, strings, etc.

-With these encodings, we can execute some computations, such as the multiplication of 2 and 3, as shown in Figure ~\ref{fig:mult-2-3}.
+In this work, we adopt the Church Encoding for representing Boolean expressions.
+Examples of such encoding are given below: